ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-04-01-investigating-disparities.md

 * `names_to` - name of the new column where your old column names go
 * `values_to` - name of the new column where the values in your old columns go

 In our code, we'll define `cols` using another convenience function called `everything()` that returns *all* the columns at once.
-We'll also use an optional parameter, `names_prefix`, to remove the unnecssary `Deaths_` text from our race/ethnicity label.
+We'll also use an optional parameter, `names_prefix`, to remove the unnecessary `Deaths_` text from our race/ethnicity label.

 ```R
 #simplify and reformat the covid data